fzyzcjy/flutter_rust_bridge/book/src/feature/wasm.md

 # WASM

 `flutter_rust_bridge_codegen` can also generate code to run in browsers using `wasm_bindgen`.
-To generate a WASM-specifc file, pass this option to your invocation:
+To generate a WASM-specific file, pass this option to your invocation:

 ```shell
 flutter_rust_bridge_codegen .. --wasm